casangi/casadocs/docs/_files/calibration-and-visibility-data/synthesis-calibration/preparing-for-calibration.rst

       .. rubric:: System Temperature (ALMA)
          :name: system-temperature-alma

-      ALMA routinely measures $T_{sys}$ while observing, and these measurements are used to reverse the online normalization of the correlation coefficients and render the data in units of nominal
-      K.  To generate a $T_{sys}$ calibration table, run **gencal** as
+      ALMA routinely measures Tsys\ :math:`T_{sys}` while observing, and these measurements are used to reverse the online normalization of the correlation coefficients and render the data in units of nominal K.  To generate a Tsys\ :math:`T_{sys}` calibration table, run **gencal** as follows:
-      follows:

       .. container:: casa-input-box